JadedOhana6/consumerfinance/README.md

     )
 2. Added a 'Clear filters' & User guide button

+## Recommendations
+1. More resources can be dedicated to the issue: Overdraft, savings or reward features (under Money Services product).
+2. Shorten the submit-receive time for referral feedback channel (3 days, out of the total 15 days from submit to respond).
+This will improve the response time for 17.22% of complaints.

 ## Limitations
 Data updated until August 2023.
-Hence average is used when analyzing complaints and response trends.
+Hence, alot of the complaints submitted at this time will not have been responded to yet.
+Likewise, average is used when analyzing complaints and response trends.